By using this site, you agree to the Privacy Policy and Terms of Use.

 She has also begun investing in the sport’s future, acquiring an ownership stake in North Carolina Courage, an American professional soccer club, and mentoring young African players.

-Her message to them is clear: “You don’t have to be born into privilege to believe in your dreams.
+Shore Africa finds her message to youth being very clear: “You don’t have to be born into privilege to believe in your dreams.
 I am proof of that.”

 Changing the narrative